jleya95/jleya95/README.md

 ### Hi there!
-My name is Jake Leya and this is my GitHub README page.
+My name is Jake Leya and this is my GitHub profile page.
+### I'm a musician with a lifelong interest in computer technology.
+I'm very excited to develop my skills through the Tech Elevator Bootcamp!

 <!--
 **jleya95/jleya95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.